10ambear/crab-stablecoin/Mission2Plan.md

 # Mission 2 Meeting Plan

 ## Breakdown of Mission tasks
-- Liquidity for your stablecoin so it can be swapped on a decentralized exchange in your local environment.
-- Positions that fall below the required LTV ratio for their basket of collateral and corresponding borrow amount can be “liquidated” (force-closed) with a liquidate function.

 Governance proposals may be executed:
 - Governance proposals must have passed the 5 day voting period since proposal to be executable.
 - Governance proposals cannot be voted on outside of the 5 day voting period.